 Annual Maintenance - Attached are the current maintenance items we are tracking.
-Ditches are currently being cleaned on the northwestern portion of the island.

 Five Year Plan - Work on the Five-Year Plan is currently in progress.
-We will be distributing a draft for review and comment in the coming months.
-The Plan must be completed by the end of 2020.
+A draft of the plan was distributed via email and we have incorporated many of the comments received to date.
+We will be sending a draft to DWR staff for review and comment.
+DWR has extended the expiration date of the funding agreements to December 31, 2021.